-Home to 1,547,253 people, San Antonio, is the seventh-most populous city in the United States, and there are numerous exciting things to do in San Antonio.
+Home to 1,547,253 people, San Antonio is the seventh-most populous city in the United States.

 San Antonio is a modern city chock-full of historical influences.
-If you are a history buff, San Antonio should definitely be on your bucket list.
-The state-of-the-art attractions and countless things to do in San Antonio have tourists thronging the city all year.
+If you are a history buff, San Antonio should be on your bucket list.

-Previously governed by the Spanish Empire and the Mexican republic, the city is a perfect amalgamation of ancient and contemporary civilization.
-Visiting San Antonio, therefore, is a must to experience the southwest truly.
+Previously governed by the Spanish Empire and the Mexican Republic, the city perfectly amalgamates ancient and contemporary civilization.
+Therefore, Visiting San Antonio is a must to truly experience the southwest.

 There is so much to see and explore in San Antonio.
 Museums, theme parks, heritage sites, outdoor activities, wine-tasting tours, mouth-watering food options, you name it, and you will get it!